 In certain cases where we are interested in acquiring land, we may assist local governments in clearing the land and relocating the original residents so that the land is ready for tender, auction and listing-for-sale.
 In such cases, we enter into land clearance agreements with the relevant land authorities, under which we are reimbursed for expenses we incur for land clearance and relocation and we are entitled to a portion of the profit realized by the local government on the land sale.
 However, such land clearance arrangements do not give us exclusive rights to acquire the land use rights for the relevant land, and we do not control the timing of the sale of the land use rights in the land that we have cleared nor do we have any influence on the price for which such land use rights are sold.
 Sales of the land use rights are conducted by the relevant local government land authorities, through a bidding, auction or listing-for-sale process.
 There can be no assurance that we will win any such bid on land that we have cleared under the land clearance agreements in a timely manner or at all nor can there be any assurance that the relevant land authority will achieve an optimal price for the sale of such land use rights.
 There can be no assurance that we will be reimbursed for the expenses that we incur in connection with such land clearance, or that we will receive any profit from such land use right sales.
 Further, the PRC State Council on January 3, 2008 issued the Notice to Enhance the Economical and Intensive Use of Land (關於促進節約集約用地的通知), which requires the use of a public bidding process in selecting companies to assist the local governments with land clearance work.
-This new requirement may limit our ability to participate in such land clearance work in the future.
-There can be no assurance that the PRC government will not issue any additional laws or regulations revoking the land clearance agreements that we have entered into with the local governments.
+It was reported that on January 19, 2011, State Council routine conference approved in principle and passed the Regulations on Expropriation and Compensation on State-Owned Land (draft), which will be promulgated and come into effect after necessary revisions.
+According to these Regulations, construction units shall not participate in the relocation work in connection with the land clearance.
+The units responsible for the execution of expropriation and compensation shall not benefit from the execution work.
+Therefore, with the implementation of this new policy, we may not participate in such land clearance work any more.